 The Marshall Project is about demystifying the criminal justice system.
 Go to the website for articles and stories that do just that.

 The N.C.
-Coalition for Alternatives to the Death Penalty is a network of organizations and individuals across the state working to dismantle North Carolina’s death penalty.
-They are dedicated to broad criminal legal reform and restorative justice which centers the voices of people who have suffered harm.
-They work with lawmakers, communities, and the public to educate about the racially unjust and ineffectual death penalty system and advocate for alternatives that are more equitable, cost effective, and increase public safety.
+Coalition for Alternatives to the Death Penalty is a statewide coalition of member organizations and individuals committed to ending the death penalty and creating a new vision of justice.
+They are dedicated to broad criminal legal reform rooted in restorative justice.
+They work with and educate lawmakers, communities, and the public about the racist, unjust and ineffectual death penalty system.
+They advocate for equitable alternatives that promote healing and increase public safety.
 They center the voices of people most proximate to the death penalty: homicide survivor family members and individuals living on or exonerated from death row and their families.
 They believe their leadership and stories are key to transforming our system.

 Get Involved: Contact Noel Nickle at email@example.com or call (828) 775-9912.